metalmama/Linux-Script-Python-Project/README.md

 # Project
-# write a simple python script for doing a specific job, write a python script at specific times
+# write a simple python script for doing a specific job, run a python script at specific times, run it in the background through Linux commandline
+#version handling through commandline